Home

 What are the difficulties in growing plants in soil?

-For plants grown in soil, soil conditioning and fertilizing is crucial for healthy plants and high yields.
-In the home gardening context, soil conditioning, as generally practiced, is an inexact procedure at best.
-The home gardener generally doesn't know the composition of his/her soil.
-Soil mixtures differ in makeup and organic content, as do soil amendments.
-There are a plethora of fertilizers on the market that are intended to be added to the soil on a regular basis; most casual gardeners apply fertilizers irregularly, if at all.
 Even if optimal soil chemistry could be concocted and maintained, the soil must also remain porous for oxygen to reach the roots, but not so porous that regular watering will quickly leach away plant nutrients from the root level.
 For nutrients to be made available to the plant roots, the soil must also contain microbes that break down organic compounds not directly usable by the plants.
 Importantly, the soil must also remain moist for the plants to uptake nutrients and for photosynthesis to proceed.
 These issues are not only important for plants grown in the ground but are particularly challenging for plants grown in pots due to nutrient and mineral leaching and the difficulty of keeping a uniform moisture level.

 Top